iwillwen/raycast-ai-openrouter-proxy/README.md

 # Raycast AI OpenRouter Proxy

-This project provides a proxy server that allows Raycast AI to utilize any model available on OpenRouter.
-This brings "Bring Your Own Key" (BYOK) functionality to Raycast AI, meaning you can use your OpenRouter API key and models.
+This project provides a proxy server that allows Raycast AI to utilize models from any OpenAI-compatible API (OpenAI, Gemini, OpenRouter, etc.).
+This brings "Bring Your Own Key" (BYOK) functionality to Raycast AI, meaning you can use your own API key and models from your chosen provider.
+By default, the proxy is configured to use OpenRouter.

 **No Raycast Pro subscription required!** 🎉

-This proxy allows using OpenRouter models inside Raycast, including **AI Chat**, **AI Commands**, **Quick AI**, and **AI Presets**, giving you Raycast's native AI experience with the flexibility of OpenRouter models and your own API key.
+This proxy allows using custom models inside Raycast, including **AI Chat**, **AI Commands**, **Quick AI**, and **AI Presets**, giving you Raycast's native AI experience with the flexibility of custom models and your own API key.

 > [!WARNING]
 >